dartungar/obsidian-emotion-picker/README.md

 ## Obsidian Emotion Picker

-Paste an emotion / feeling into note, using convenient list of emotions, divided into six categories:
+Paste an emotion / feeling into note, using customizable list of emotions (or sensible default one).

--   Joy
--   Love
--   Surprise
--   Anger
--   Sadness
--   Fear

 Click on an emotion to insert it as text at the current cursor position.